 - Freeze the meat if you’re not going to feed it to your dog immediately

 - Keep raw meats separated from other food

 - Clean your prep surfaces and food bowls with hot water and soap

 - Wash your hands before & after handling raw meat

 Your dog can have raw bones—as long as it’s large enough for them.
 You should avoid feeding them cooked bones, as they can splinter and get stuck in your pup’s throat or wreak havoc on their intestines.
 Uncooked bones are much softer, and most dogs don’t have an issue with them.
 Any bone that isn’t larger than your dog’s mouth is dangerous, though; they can easily choke on it.
-Ensure that you watch your pets closely when giving them any bones or large treats.
+Ensure that you watch your pets closely when giving them any bones or large healthy dog treats.

 Seniors & Puppies